 As a service to anglers, Colorado Parks and Wildlife biologists in the Southern Region publish fishing forecasts for waters in their area.

 Colorado anglers can "like" the new CPW Fishing Facebook page to get tips, share stories and more.
 If you love fishing, this is the place to be.
-Before you head out fishing, head over to www.facebook.com/cpwfishing .
+Before you head out fishing, head for facebook.com/cpwfishing .

 Fish with us on Twitter

-Anglers can get up to the minute fishing updates on Twitter.
+Colorado anglers can get fishing updates directly from CPW on Twitter.
 Follow @CPWFish .

 BUYING A FISHING LICENSE IS EASY